Robert Tremayne

-His recent stage roles include Victor Prynne in Private Lives and Walter Hartright in The Woman in White with Dionysus Theatre.
-Other notable performances encompass Santa in The Santa Show, the Ghost of Christmas Present in A Christmas Carol: The Concert, and a member of the Swing Ensemble in The Commitments.
-David has also toured extensively with the street theatre company Bootworks and co-founded Desperate Measures Theatre, producing and performing original comedy productions across the UK.
+His wider stage career includes performances as Santa in The Santa Show, the Ghost of Christmas Present in A Christmas Carol: The Concert, and a member of the Swing Ensemble in The Commitments.
+David has toured extensively with the street theatre company Bootworks and co-founded Desperate Measures Theatre, producing and performing original comedy work across the UK.

 Lauren Whedbee